PawelHarasiuk/PawelHarasiuk/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=pawelharasiuk&" alt="pawelharasiuk" /></p>

 <br><br>
 Feel free to explore my repositories and projects.
-If you have any questions or just want to chat, don't hesitate to reach out! 😄
+If you have any questions, don't hesitate to reach out! 😄